apache/mina-sshd/README.md

 ```

-The call will create an instance with a default configuration suitable for most use cases - including ciphers, compression, MACs, key exchanges, signatures, etc...
-If your code requires some special configuration, you can look at the code for `setupDefaultClient` and `checkConfig` as a reference for available options and configure the SSH client the way you need.
+The call will create an instance with a default configuration suitable for most use cases - including ciphers,
+compression, MACs, key exchanges, signatures, etc...
+If your code requires some special configuration, one can
+look at the code for `setupDefaultClient` and `checkConfig` as a reference for available options and configure
+the SSH client the way you need.

 ## Set up client side security